 On January 10, 2018, a total of 46 people suffered from Norovirus (gastrointestinal illness outbreak) on the ship.
 The vessel was originally scheduled to return back to Baltimore on January 11, but due to propulsion issues, the return was delayed to January 13.

 The ship left homeport Baltimore for 9-day roundtrip Caribbean cruise (itinerary Jan 2-11 as scheduled) to call ports Charleston SC, Port Canaveral FL, and Bahamas (Freeport, Nassau, Coco Cay Island).

 |09 January 2018||Propulsion / Power Loss|

-Departure date was changed to January 13, and the itinerary was shortened (Charleston SC dropped).
+The departure date was changed to January 13, and the itinerary was shortened (Charleston SC dropped).
 As compensation, all booked customers received 50% refundable onboard credit (based on the fares paid, non-inclusive of Gov taxes and port fees).
-Cancelled bookings were provided with full refund.
+Cancelled bookings were provided with a full refund.

 |08 November 2017||Coast Guard Medevacs|

-On November 8, 2017, an USCG helicopter crew dispatched from Patrick Air Force Base (Florida) medevaced a male passenger suffering from appendicitis.
-The ship was en-route from St Kitts to Baltimore MD (approx 800 km / 500 ml off Florida coast) returning from a 12-night Southern Caribbean cruise (itinerary Oct 28 – Nov 9) visiting Antigua, Barbados , St Lucia, Martinique and St Kitts.
+On November 8, 2017, a USCG helicopter crew dispatched from Patrick Air Force Base (Florida) medevaced a male passenger suffering from appendicitis.
+The ship was en route from St Kitts to Baltimore MD (approx 800 km / 500 ml off Florida coast) returning from a 12-night Southern Caribbean cruise (itinerary Oct 28 – Nov 9) visiting Antigua, Barbados, St Lucia, Martinique and St Kitts.